On solutions to $-\Delta u = V u$ near infinity

+Although every radial potential satisfying \eqref{e14} can not change sign near infinity, there are many non-radial potentials that may change sign near infinity in the context of Theorem \ref{maini}.
+See Remark \ref{re3}.
+We note that in the case when $V\le 0$ on the entire space $\mathbb R^n$, the unique continuation property is trivial for global solutions, due to the strong maximum principle.
+We refer the interested reader to a result by Davey \cite{Da} for more discussions on bounded sign-changing potentials in the plane.
+On the other hand, among other results, Arapostathis, Biswas, and Ganguly \cite{ABG} and Rossi \cite{Ro} recently proved the strong Landis conjecture with $\epsilon=0$ for nonnegative solutions.
+Rossi \cite{Ro} also proved the conjecture for radial potentials.

-In comparison to Landis's case, while imposing an additional condition \eqref{e14}, we allow $V$ to blow up in a finite order at infinity.
-In conclusion, we obtain the unique continuation property by assuming that $u$ vanishes to infinite order in the $L^2$ sense (see Section 2 for the definition) rather than to an exponential order at infinity.
-Our main tool of the proof involves a local unique continuation property presented in \cite{LN} by Li and Nirenberg, coupled with the application of the Kelvin transform which brings the equation from infinity to a punctured neighborhood of the origin.
+Regarding the unique continuation property, there are generally two methods to analyze the maximal order vanishing of the solutions.
+One method establishes some Carleman-type weighted integral inequalities, see \cite{Ho3, JK, Ke2, KT, Wo, DZ2}, etc. The other method introduced by Garofalo and Lin utilizes monotonicity of Almgren-type frequency functions in conjunction with doubling inequalities.
+For instance, \cite{GL, GL2, Ku, Zh}, etc. Our main tool of the proof involves a local unique continuation property presented by Agman and Nirenberg \cite{AN}, as well as Li and Nirenberg \cite{LN}, coupled with the application of the Kelvin transform which brings the equation from infinity to a punctured neighborhood of the origin.